MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

 # Passive Radar| SDR | MATLAB | GNU RADIO

 **OBJECTIVE:**
+ The two main goals of this work are:
+  Develop a passive SAR simulator in MATLAB.
+In order to study passive SAR evaluation.

- The main purpose of this work is to develop a SAR passive radar,based on ISM spectrum (central frequency of 2.45 GHz) with MATLAB using LimeSDR (https://limemicro.com/products/boards/limesdr/).
+  Develop a software for real SAR passive radar,based on ISM spectrum (central frequency of 2.45 GHz) on MATLAB using LimeSDR (https://limemicro.com/products/boards/limesdr/).

 **WORKING PROCESS ABSTRACT:**